Cub-Scout-Pack-97/scouts/README.md

 2. Install the latest version of NodeJS.
 Go to the [NodeJS site](https://nodejs.org/en/) and follow their steps

-3. From your terminal do the following:
+3. From in side the scouts folder in your terminal do the following:

     ### Front End